ligato/docs/docs/plugins/linux-plugins.md

 The VPP agent supports Linux network namespaces.
 It is possible to attach a Linux interface/ARP/route into a new, existing, or yet-to-be-created network namespace via the `Namespace` configuration section defined in the [Linux interface proto][linux-interface-proto].

-**References**
+**References:**

 - [Linux namespace proto][linux-namespace-proto]
 - [Linux namespace model][linux-namespace-model]
 - [Linux namespace conf file][linux-namespace-conf-file]

 Namespace can be referenced in multiple ways.
 The most low-level link to a namespace is a file descriptor associated with the symbolic link.
 This is automatically created in the `proc` filesystem.
-It pointing to the definition of the namespace used by a given process (`/proc/<PID>/ns/net`), or by a task of a given process (`/proc/<PID>/task/<TID>/ns/net`).
+It points to the definition of the namespace used by a given process (`/proc/<PID>/ns/net`), or to a task of a given process (`/proc/<PID>/task/<TID>/ns/net`).

-A more common approach is to use the PID of the process whose namespace we wish to attach to, or to create a bind-mount of the symbolic link into `/var/run/netns` directory and use the filename of that mount.
+The more common approach is to use the PID of the process whose namespace we wish to attach to, or to create a bind-mount of the symbolic link into the `/var/run/netns` directory and use the filename of that mount.

-The latter is called `named` namespace and it is created and managed, for example, by the `ip netns` command line tool from the `iproute2` package.
-The advantage of `named` namespace is that it can outlive the process it was originally created by.
+The latter is called the `named` namespace and it is created and managed, for example, by the `ip netns` command line tool from the `iproute2` package.
+The advantage of the `named` namespace is that it can survive, after the process that created it disappears.

 A namespace configuration section can be seen as a union of values.
-First, set the type and then store the reference into the appropriate field (`pid` vs. `name` vs `microservice`).
-The VPP agent supports both PID-based references as well as `named` namespaces.
+First, set the type, then store the reference into the appropriate field be it `pid`, `name` or `microservice`.
+The VPP agent supports PID-based references and `named` namespaces.

 ---

 ### Microservices

 Additionally, we provide a non-standard namespace reference, denoted as `MICROSERVICE_REF_NS`, which is specific to ecosystems with microservices.
-It is possible to attach interface/ARP/route into the namespace of a container that runs a microservice with a given label.
+It is possible to attach a Linux interface/ARP/route into the namespace of a container that runs a microservice with a given microservice label.

 It is not required to start the microservice before the configured item is pushed.
 The VPP agent will postpone interface (re)configuration until the referenced microservice is launched.
-Behind the scenes, the VPP agent communicates with the docker daemon to construct and maintain an up-to-date map of microservice labels to PIDs and the IDs of their corresponding containers.
+Behind the scenes, the VPP agent communicates with the docker daemon to construct and maintain an up-to-date map of microservice labels to PIDs, and the IDs of their corresponding containers.
 Whenever a new microservice is detected, all pending interfaces are moved to its namespace.

 [grpc-tutorial]: ../tutorials/08_grpc-tutorial.md
 [key-reference]: ../user-guide/reference.md
 [linux-arp-proto]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/linux/l3/arp.proto
 [linux-interface-conf-file]: https://github.com/ligato/vpp-agent/blob/master/plugins/linux/ifplugin/linux-ifplugin.conf
-[linux-interface-guide]: linux-plugins.md#interface-plugin
+[linux-interface-guide]: linux-plugins.md#linux-interface-plugin
 [linux-interface-model]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/linux/interfaces/models.go
 [linux-interface-proto]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/linux/interfaces/interface.proto
 [linux-iptables-conf-file]: https://github.com/ligato/vpp-agent/blob/master/plugins/linux/iptablesplugin/linux-iptablesplugin.conf
 [linux-iptables-model]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/linux/iptables/models.go
 [linux-iptables-proto]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/linux/iptables/iptables.proto
+[linux-key-reference]: ../user-guide/reference.md#linux-keys
 [linux-l3-arp-route-models]: https://github.com/ligato/vpp-agent/blob/master/proto/ligato/linux/l3/models.go
 [linux-l3-conf-file]: https://github.com/ligato/vpp-agent/blob/master/plugins/linux/l3plugin/linux-l3plugin.conf
 [linux-namespace-conf-file]: https://github.com/ligato/vpp-agent/blob/master/plugins/linux/nsplugin/linux-nsplugin.conf